For the Friends and Family of Nicotine Addicts

 Most nicotine users will maintain a level that balances with their state of nicotine tolerance.
 This is a point where withdrawal symptoms are held in check.
 For example, one person’s level could be a few cigarettes a day, another’s could be four or five packs a day.

 Those of us who are addicted to nicotine may have an opportunity to recover our freedom and health through our abstinence from nicotine, but we are never "cured" of the addiction.
 If we use, we lose.
-Almost always, "just one" will lead to two, then three and thousands more.
+Almost always, "just one" will lead to two, then three, then thousands more.

 Addiction is also the one disease that requires self-diagnosis.
 The user is the one who needs to identify the symptoms and to admit there is a problem.
 It is up to each nicotine user to determine and admit, "I am a nicotine addict."
 We have found that nagging, criticism, and unsolicited advice often incite only an addict’s defensiveness and anger.